RiftValleySoftware/RVS_BlueThoth/README.md

 ***Characteristics***

-If provided, all Characteristic List Screens will be limited to only the ggiven Characteristic.
+If provided, all Characteristic List Screens will be limited to only the given Characteristic.
 This will apply to All Services, in all Peripherals.

 **Minimum RSSI**